-Systems with boilers have heating coils, including baseline building systems 1, 5, and 7.
-Two-way valves are assumed at the heating coils with a three-way bypass valve at the end of the loop.
+Systems with boilers have heating coils, including baseline building systems 1, 5, 7, 11 (for climate zones 3B to 8), and system 12.
+Two-way valves are assumed at the baseline system heating coils with a single three-way bypass valve at the end of the loop.

-Heating Coil Capacity Applicability All systems with a heating coil Definition The heating capacity of a heating coil at ARI conditions Units But/h Input Restrictions As designed.
+Heating Coil Capacity

+Applicability All systems with a heating coil

+Definition The heating capacity of a heating coil at ARI conditions

+Units But/h

+Input Restrictions As designed.
 Adjust the capacity if the number of UMLH exceeds 300.

-Baseline Building Autosized, with a heating oversizing factor of 25%.Sizing calculations shall be based on 1% design dry-bulb and 1% wet-bulb design conditions.
-Oversizing would be carried out at zone level where the sizing parameters would be applied to the zone design cooling airflow rates and zone loads.
-The system sizing calculations would sum the zone design airflow rates to obtain a system level airflow rate.
-Refer to Section 2.6.2 of this document for more details.
+Baseline Building Autosized, with a heating oversizing factor of 25%.
+Sizing calculations shall be based on the heating design day and cooling design day conditions, as defined in Section 3.1.5 of this document.
+Oversizing would be carried out at zone level where the sizing parameters would be applied to the zone design heating loads, but not the airflow rates.
 If the number of UMLH for the baseline exceeds 300, heating coil capacity may need to be increased along with system airflow as described in Section 2.6.2. of this document.